Beginnerbakes

 Instructions

-1. Preheat your oven to 350°F (175°C) and line a 12-cup muffin tin with cupcake liners.
+1. Preheat the oven to 350 degrees F (175 degrees C).
+Line a 12-cup muffin tin with paper cupcake liners.

-2. In a large mixing bowl, whisk together the whole wheat pastry flour, baking powder, baking soda, ground cinnamon, and salt until evenly combined.
+2. In a large mixing bowl, whisk together the whole wheat pastry flour, baking powder, baking soda, cinnamon, and salt until evenly combined.

 Frequently Asked Questions